felixalacampagne/account/account.ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

 19-Sep-2024 After some experimentation with trying to use a library for 'swipe' I've given up on that idea for the time being.
-The library I tried is unconfigurablefor my purposes and I wasted hours just trying to get it to compile with the new Angular.
+The library I tried is unconfigurable for my purposes and I wasted hours just trying to get it to compile with the new Angular.
 An alternative it to use Angular Material but that will require too much effort with no gain.
 Therefore the next thing to do is to figure out how to display a popup containing a transaction to be updated when an edit icon is clicked.